Skip to content Skip to footer navigation

 You could spend hundreds of dollars less and get a cooktop that scores tens of points higher.
 In fact, three of the five cooktops our experts recommend cost less than this, but score 90% and higher.

 So where did it lose marks?
-It didn't sizzle in our high-heat test, where we cook a vegie and beef stir-fry to see how the cooktop performs on a high heat setting for a short time.
+It didn't sizzle in our high-heat test, where we cook a veggie and beef stir-fry to see how the cooktop performs on a high heat setting for a short time.

 Three of the five cooktops our experts recommend cost less than this one

+One of induction cooktops' selling points is their responsiveness, which rivals gas cooktops: when you change the setting, the cooktop responds quickly and adjusts the heat.
 For the 'turn-down' test, our experts bring the rice to a boil, then reduce the heat to a simmer – this is a good measure of how responsive the cooktop is.

 Its ability to melt chocolate and cook white sauce, however, was red-hot: our experts scored it a scorching 95% on this test, which assesses how well it cooks on low heat.